sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-01/module-02/readme.md

 2. Add functionality to add new questions.

-3. Make the questions hyperlinks that link to a page that displays the question with its answers. **Hint:** `/:id`
+3. Each question should link to a page that displays the question with its answers. **Hint:** `/:id`.

 4. Make the answers on the answers page modifiable and deletable. **Hint:**